 Referrals — If you want to get more traffic from a certain source, for example, social media, you start posting more on the platforms.
 Web analytics can tell you which platform is the most successful through the referrals.

 Note: Don’t confuse this with your “Exit pages”.
 Exit pages indicate where your visitors are heading.
 An exit action is triggered usually after the visitor visits more pages on your website.
-Also, there can be pages producing higher exit rates, for an example a checkout page of a webshop.
+Also, there can be pages producing higher exit rates, for example, a checkout page of a webshop.

 Conversion rate — The cool kid on the block.
 Probably one of the most popular metrics out there.
-It shows the percentage of those visitors who have achieved a certain goal on your website for example: subscribed to your newsletter, completed a purchase etc. If your web analytics show that your conversion rate is low, that means you’re site is not attractive or somehow you attract people who aren’t part of your target group.
+It shows the percentage of those visitors who have achieved a certain goal on your website, for example, got subscribed to your newsletter, completed a purchase etc. If your web analytics show that your conversion rate is low, it means your site is not attractive or somehow you attract people who aren’t part of your target group.
 The conversion rate can often drop because of usability issues.
-For example, a company, that has annoying captchas on its site could lose out on 3.2% of all their conversions!
+For example, a company that has annoying captchas on its site could lose out on 3.2% of all their conversions!

 Understanding Key Performance Indicators (KPIs)